terrierteam/pyterrier_adaptive/README.md

 # Citation

 Adaptive Re-Ranking with a Corpus Graph.
 Sean MacAvaney, Nicola Tonellotto and Craig Macdonald.
-In Proceedings of CIKM 2022, accepted.
+In Proceedings of CIKM 2022.

 ```bibtex
 @inproceedings{gar2022,